-X QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15 5(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended March 31, 2007 Or TRANSITION REPORT PURSUANT TO SECTION 13 OR 15 5(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Nun nber: 000-21088 VICAL INCO (Exact name of registrant as s Delaware (State or other jurisdiction of incorporation or organization) 93-0948554 (I.R.S.
-Employer Identification No.) 10390 Pacific Center Court San Diego, California (Address of principal executive offices) 92121 (Zip code) (858) 646- (Registrant's telephone numbe (Former name, former address and former fi iscal year, if changed since last report) Indicate by check mark whether the registrant (1) has filed all reports required to be ling 12 months (or for such shorter period that the registrant was required to file such /s.
-Yes ⊠ No □ accele Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer" in Rule 12b-2 of the Exchange Act. ated filer, or a non-accelerated filer.
-See definition of "accelerated filer and large Large Accelerated filer Accelerated Filer ⊠ Non-accelerated filer □ Indicate by check mark whether the registrant is a shell company (as defined in Rule e 12b-2 of the Exchange Act).
-Yes □ No ⊠ Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practicable date.
-Total shares of common stock outstanding at May 1, 2007: 39,190,267
+X QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15 5(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the q uarterly period ended March 31, 2008 Or TRANSITION REPORT PURSUANT TO SECTION 13 OR 15 5(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the tr ansition period from to .
+Com mission File Number: 000-21088 VICAL INCORPORATED of registrant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 93-0948554 (I.R.S.
+Employer Identification No.) 10390 Pacific Center Court San Diego, California (Address of principal executive offices) 92121 (Zip code) (Registra (858) 646-1100 nt's telephone number, including area code) (Former name, former a address and former fiscal year, if changed since last report) rts required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the uired to file such reports), and (2) has been subject to such filing requirements for the past of"l Indicate by check mark whether the registrant is a large accelerated arge accelerated filer", "accelerated filer" and "smaller reporting com filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
+See the definit pany" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer ☐ Accelerated fil er 🗵 Non-accelerated filer 🗆 Smaller reporting company 🗆 Indicate by check mark whether the registrant is a shell company (a is defined in Rule 12b-2 of the Exchange Act).
+Yes □ No ⊠ Indicate the number of shares outstanding of each of the issuer's cla asses of common stock, as of the latest practicable date.
+Total shares of common stock outstanding at May 6, 2008: 39,233 247